Flappy Bird: Discontinuation

+Unofficial reboot

+On January 12, 2024, the trademark for Flappy Bird was terminated and subsequently handed over to Gametech Holdings after Dong Nguyen had failed to reclaim it.
+Gametech announced an unofficial reboot to the game on September 12, more than ten years after its discontinuation, under the name "The Flappy Bird Foundation", with additional features and characters.
+The game was released at the end of October 2024 with the mobile version being released in 2025.
+Nguyen stated that he has no connection with this game, nor did he sell any rights to the games.

 Reception

 Flappy Bird received "mixed or average reviews" from critics, holding a Metacritic score of 52/100, based on seven reviews.
 The app was criticized by the Huffington Post, which described it as an "insanely irritating, difficult and frustrating game which combines a super-steep difficulty curve with bad, boring graphics and jerky movement".
 IGN gave the game a mediocre score of 5.4 out of 10, quipping that the game is as addictive as it was shallow.
 Despite criticizing its playability and its "no skill" requirement, IGN noted that the gameplay made it "an addictive short-term distraction" for the casual skill and score-obsessed players.
 The game's difficulty has been a source of ire for many users, with one user stating that it took him half an hour to achieve a score of five points.
 According to its creator, the game is slightly easier on Android devices than on iOS.

-Nolan Bushnell, the creator of the video game Pong, compared Flappy Bird to his own game by claiming that "simple games are more satisfying".
-John Romero, a co-creator of the classic first-person shooter Doom, commented that Flappy Bird is "a reaction against prevailing design the way grunge was a reaction to metal."